0xste/0xste.github.io/_posts/2024-10-17-observability-primer-pt1-openmetrics.md

 http_requests_total{method="get",endpoint="/api/v1/nodes"} 100
 ```

-Shameless plug of a repository I  put together ([0xste/grok-exporter](https://github.com/0xste/grok-exporter)) to containerize another project which does this ([fstab/grok-exporter](https://github.com/fstab/grok_exporter))
+One of many shameless plugs in this series, here's a repository I  put together a while back ([0xste/grok-exporter](https://github.com/0xste/grok-exporter)) to containerize another project. ([fstab/grok-exporter](https://github.com/fstab/grok_exporter))

 You can make use of the configuration below to parse a simple json formatted log, or alternatively a more comprehensive example including separating out the parser configuration is found in this contribution to the OSS project for MEV-Boost https://github.com/flashbots/mev-boost/issues/370#issuecomment-1271715154

+The below points to a log file and exportsa counter metric by counting the log lines that match the corresponding "grok" pattern, of which we can also reference some pre-defined patterns.
+We can reach this prometheus server on port 9144.

 ```
 global: